We LOVE Rome.

 The gallery at the Villa Borghese features a collection of works by Bernini, Caravaggio, and Raphael.
 You’ll need to purchase tickets in advance online to see this impressive collection that includes baroque masterpieces like Apollo and Daphne.
 We are by no means art experts, but Tyler and I both really loved the collection at the Borghese gallery.

 Spend an afternoon in Chef Andrea Consoli’s kitchen.
-Work with your team to prepare an authentic five-course Roman meal and learn about Italian cooking from the best of the best.
+Work with your team to prepare an authentic five-course Roman meal.
+Also, learn about Italian cooking from the best of the best.
 Why settle for just eating pasta at every meal when you can learn how to make your own from scratch?

 It’s a pre-weekend pick me up: just a little note with links to the latest blog posts, what I’m reading lately, and products I’m obsessed with.
 Think of it as a friend dropping off a surprise latte in the morning--you know?